AndiKod/zoucli/README.md

 - Collections, Tags, limitFromTo(), withTag('something'), ...
 Nunjucks filters
 - Navigation objects generating navMain, navFooter,...
 - and maybe other things I can't remenber

+**1.2.2**<br>
+- Fixed the commit message from the `zou git:save` command.
+It displayed the default message instead of the custom one, it's now back to normal.